ichsanulamal/SubMerger/README.md

 # Subtitle to E-Book Converter

-This is a command-line tool that converts subtitles in VTT or SRT format (directories or single text) to a single e-book in TXT or MD format.
+This is a command-line tool that converts subtitles in VTT or SRT or TTML format (directories or single text) to a single e-book in TXT or MD format.

 ## Requirements